alsdudrla10/DG_imagenet/README.md

   ```

 ### 3) Latent extraction
-  - The bonebone diffusion model ([DiT](https://github.com/facebookresearch/DiT)) is trained on latent space of pre-trained VAE.
-For the efficient training of discriminator, we pre-compute and store the latents of both real and generated data.
+  - We pre-compute and store latent values of real/generated data using the encoder of a pre-trained VAE model used in [DiT](https://github.com/facebookresearch/DiT).
   - Run:
   ```
   python3 data_tool.py